The Sword of Roele: Plot summary

-The Three Brother Mages, enemies of the creature known as the Chimera, claim to know the whereabouts of the famed Sword of Roele, and intend to obtain it.
-Secretly they are after something else, but they send the player characters on a quest to the location of the sword to find and unearth what they are really looking for.
-The Chimera also wants the adventurers to search for the sword, so she can discover what the Brothers are really trying to find.
-The sword was supposed to have been deep and secure within the hoard of another creature, the Gorgon, but was placed where the Brothers sent the adventurers by a mischievous third party.
-The adventurers arrive in this location, a tomb for paladins of the ancient Order of the Sun; the architect hired by the priests of the Order was actually a disguised necromancer who intended to use the tomb when he returned from the dead as a lich.
+The Sword of Roele is an adventure in which the Three Brother Mages, enemies of the powerful creature known as the Chimera, claim to know where to find the legendary Sword of Roele, and intend to obtain it.
+Secretly they are after something else, but they send the player characters to the supposed location of the sword to find and bring back their true prize.
+The Chimera also wants the adventurers to find the sword, so she can discover what the Brothers are actually trying to find.
+Unknown to all involved, the sword was supposed to have been secured within the hoard of another powerful creature, the Gorgon, but was placed where the Brothers sent the adventurers by a mischievous mysterious third party.
+The location the adventurers ultimately arrive in is a tomb for paladins who served in the ancient Order of the Sun; the architect hired by the priests of the Order was secretly a disguised necromancer who intended to use the tomb when he returned as a lich.